-i Conventional, unconventional and civilian weapons are in-scope.
+&lt;sup>i Conventional, unconventional and civilian weapons are in-scope.

-ii The Fund is permitted to hold companies that exceed the 5% revenue threshold for the retailing of oil and oil products if they have a Science Based Targets initiative (SBTi) target set at 1.5 degrees Celsius/well-below 2 degrees Celsius and/or robust interim targets as assessed by Columbia Threadneedle Investments' net zero methodology.
+&lt;sup>ii The Fund is permitted to hold companies that exceed the 5% revenue threshold for the retailing of oil and oil products if they have a Science Based Targets initiative (SBTi) target set at 1.5 degrees Celsius/ well-below 2 degrees Celsius and/or robust net zero transition plans as assessed by Columbia Threadneedle Investments' net zero methodology.

-The Fund is permitted to hold companies that exceed the 5% revenue threshold if they have a Science Based Targets initiative (SBTi) target set at 1.5 degrees Celsius/well-below 2 degrees Celsius and/or robust interim targets as assessed by Columbia Threadneedle Investments' net zero methodology; however, companies are excluded which derive >50% of their revenue from the distribution of gas and related products.

-iv Products/services aimed at mitigating or reducing the negative effects of these activities are not in-scope

-^v Companies with thermal coal-based power production must have a Science Based Targets initiative (SBTi) target set at 1.5 degrees Celsius/well-below 2 degrees Celsiusand/or robust interim targets as assessed by Columbia Threadneedle Investments' net zero methodology.

-^{vi} The UN Global Compact are 10 principles businesses should follow and incorporate in order to meet their basic responsibilities to people and planet, which fall under 4 broad headings (Human Rights, Labour, Environment and Anti-Corruption).

-^{}Our definition of controversial weapons encompasses the following types of weapons: biological; blinding lasers; chemical; cluster munitions; depleted uranium (incl. armour); incendiary; land mines; non-detectable fragments.
+- The Fund is permitted to hold companies that exceed the 5% revenue threshold if they have a Science Based Targets initiative (SBTi) target set at 1.5 degrees Celsius/well-below 2 degrees Celsius and/or robust net zero transition plans as assessed by Columbia Threadneedle Investments' net zero methodology.
+However, companies are excluded which derive >50% of their revenue from the distribution of gas and related products. - Products/services aimed at mitigating or reducing the negative effects of these activities are not in-scope. - v Companies with thermal coal-based power production must have a Science Based Targets initiative (SBTi) target set at 1.5 degrees Celsius/well-below 2 degrees Celsius and/or robust interim targets as assessed by Columbia Threadneedle Investments' net zero methodology. - vi Electricity utilities with nuclear-based power generation capacity must have a SBTi target set at 1.5 degrees Celsius/well-below 2 degrees Celsius. - vii The UN Global Compact are 10 principles businesses should follow and incorporate in order to meet their basic responsibilities to people and planet, which fall under 4 broad headings (Human Rights, Labour, Environment and Anti-Corruption). - \Our definition of controversial weapons encompasses the following types of weapons: biological; blinding lasers; chemical; cluster munitions; depleted uranium (incl. armour); incendiary; land mines; non-detectable fragments.